 4. Increasing benefits to the poor

 Means-tested benefits involve increasing welfare benefits to those on low incomes.
 For example, universal tax credit, food stamps or child benefit.

 - They allow money to be targeted to those who need it most. e.g family tax credit or pension credit.

 - It is cheaper than universal benefits and reduces the burden on the taxpayer.

 However, the problem with using benefits to reduce poverty include:

-- Means tested benefits are often unpopular because people are stigmatised as being poor.
+- Means-tested benefits are often unpopular because people are stigmatised as being poor.

 - Also, it may create a disincentive to earn a higher wage because if you do get a higher paid job you will lose at least some of your benefits and pay more tax.
-This is known as “the benefit trap” or the “poverty trap”.
+This is known as “the benefits trap” or the “poverty trap”.
 The poverty trap occurs where people on low incomes are discouraged from working extra hours or getting a higher paid job because any extra income they earn will be taken away in lost benefits and higher taxes.
 To avoid the poverty trap the government can grade benefits so that there isn’t an immediate cut off point.

 - Some relatively poor may fall just outside the qualifying limit.